Samsgithub9635/Target-An-American-e-commerce-retail-strore-Sales_Data_Analysis/README.md

 -- Created bar charts and other visualizations using Matplotlib and Seaborn to represent key insights.
 - Business Insights:
 -- Addressed specific business problem statements.
--- Provided insights that improved decision-making and led to a 30.75% sales increase.
+-- Provided insights that improved decision-making that can help increase in sales growth.

 ## Results and Impact
 - Provided detailed insights into sales trends, customer behavior, and revenue patterns.
 - Solved advanced business problem statements to assist stakeholders.
-- Enhanced decision-making, resulting in a 30.75% increase in sales.
+- Enhanced decision-making.

 ## 🧰 Tech Stack Used